OpenBB-finance/OpenBB/website/content/terminal/forecasting/combine/_index.md

 usage: combine [--dataset {TSLA}] [-c COLUMNS] [-h]
 ```

 The columns you want to add to a dataset.
-The first argument is the dataset to add columns inand the remaining could be:
+The first argument is the dataset to add columns in, the remaining could be: <datasetX.column2>,<datasetY.column3>
-<datasetX.column2>,<datasetY.column3>

 ```
 optional arguments: